Clustering and variable selection for categorical multivariate data

-$\BIC$ relies on a strong asymptotic assumption, and can thus require large sample sizes to reach its asymptotic behavior; practically $\BIC$ is known to overpenalize, and therefore selects too small models for small or medium values of $n$ (see \citep{Nadif1998}).
-On the contrary Akaike's Information Criterion ($\AIC$) is known to underpenalize, and selects too large models for large and medium values of $n$.
-We would like a criterion which gathers the virtues of both $\AIC$ and $\BIC$, and performs well for different values of $n$.

-The non-asymptotic penalized criterion we propose in this paper is based on the metric entropy theory of Massart (in particular \citep{Massart2007}).
-It leads to a non asymptotic oracle inequality, which compares the risk of the selected estimator to the risk of the estimator associated with the unknown best model (see Theorem~\ref{thm:main-theorem} below).
-There exists a large literature on model selection via penalization from a non asymptotic perspective.
-This literature is still in development with the appearance of sophisticated tools of probability such as concentration and deviation inequalities \citep[see][and references therein]{Massart2007}.
+The non-asymptotic penalized criterion we propose in this paper is based on the metric entropy theory and a theorem of \cite{Massart2007}.
+The new criterion leads to a non-asymptotic oracle inequality, which compares the risk of the selected estimator with the risk of the estimator that is associated with the (unknown) best model (see Theorem~\ref {thm:main-theorem} below).
+A large volume of literature examines model selection through penalization from a non-asymptotic perspective.
+Research in this area is still in development and follows the emergence of new sophisticated tools of probability, such as concentration and deviation inequalities \citep[see][and references therein]{Massart2007}.
 This kind of approach has only recently been applied to mixture models; \cite {MaugisMichel2008thm} were the first to use it for Gaussian mixture models.
 Our study focused on discrete variables.

-However, the obtained penalty function presents drawbacks: it depends on a multiplicative constant for which sharp upper bounds are not available, and it leads in practice to an overpenalization --- even worse than $\BIC$.
-Therefore our theoretical result mainly suggests the shape of the penalty function: